23-2-DSDN242/time-based-media-TaliaHope/README.md

 After some thinking, I will try to make the purple background flowers the alarm feature by making them spin when the alarm goes off.

 I have uploaded part one of my sketch.

+After meeting with Phoebe, I have decided to make the background flowers change colour when the alarm is set.

+I have also resetted the clock time to be centered on the flowers.